yazz-flutist/guitar-configurator/controller-reverse-engineering/xbox-360-controllers.md

 Seems like this does not change between different types of controllers, as it is the same on both controllers and guitars.

 Some of these control requests were taken from the following site: https://forums.vigem.org/topic/45/rogue-xinput-capabilities-bug-part-2.

-A LUFA implementation of this controller is in [XInputOutput.cpp](/src/shared/output/output_xinput.c).

 ## Interesting findings
 If you don't send capabilities 1, then it is possible for a controller to crash DWM on windows.
 Some windows store games come with [Windows Gaming Services](https://www.microsoft.com/en-us/p/gaming-services/9mwpm2cqnlhn) on windows 10.
 It seems that Windows Gaming Services is loaded into DWM by windows, and it has a bug where if capabilites 1 is missing, then it crashes, and it takes DWM with it.
 This will cause the windows desktop to crash and restart.